How to Close a Sale: The Ultimate Guide

 From understanding buyer psychology to using strategic pauses, advanced tactics allow you to be flexible, intuitive, and responsive to signals during the conversation.

-In the following sections, we’ll dive into pro tips that cover everything from overcoming last-minute objections to using social proof effectively.
+In the following sections, we’ll dive into pro tips that cover everything from overcoming last-minute objections to using social proof effective.

 Tip 1: Leverage social proof